-- How to submit a complaint through the hotline - Mow to contact a local resource and referral agency or other community-based organization to receive assistance in finding and enrolling in quality child care - c.
+- [x] Health and safety requirements met by the provider - [x] Licensing or regulatory requirements met by the provider - [x] Date the provider was last inspected - [x] Any history of violations of these requirements - [x] Any voluntary quality standards met by the provider - [x] How CCDF subsidies are designed to promote equal access - [x] How to submit a complaint through the hotline - [x] How to contact a local resource and referral agency or other community-based organization to receive assistance in finding and enrolling in quality child care - c.
 Provide a link to a sample consumer statement or a description if a link is not available.
 The consumer statement is a pdf document that can be accessed at the following link: https://dhs.ri.gov/programs-and-services/child-care/child-care-assistance-program-ccap-head-start.
 Additional consumer information for families can also be found on the lead agency's website, this includes directions on how to access monitoring reports of licensed child care providers.